arq5x/gemini/docs/content/database_schema.rst

 The ``resources`` table
 -----------------------

-Establishes provenance of annotation resources used to create a Gemini database.
+Establishes provenance of annotation resources used to create a GEMINI database.

 =============  ==========  ==================================================
 column name    type        notes